-- e) At a hearing before the Board of Directors, witnesses shall testify under oath and there shall be a right to cross-examination.
+- 3. At the prehearing conference, each party shall attempt to identify to the other and to the Secretary of the Board the documents which they will seek to introduce at the time of the hearing, as well as a tentative witness list. - 4.
+At the time of the conference, the parties will try to simplify the actual and legal issues involved in the appeal.
+The parties shall also use their best efforts to stipulate to admissions of fact, and of documents, as will avoid unnecessary proof.
+At the time of the conference, the parties shall also be prepared to give their best estimation of the time necessary for the hearing of the appeal. - 5.
+The failure of any person to prepare reasonably for, appear at, or participate in good faith in a prehearing conference as required by these rules, unless good cause is shown for that failure, is in interference with the proceedings of the Board.
+Upon such failure, the Board may order an appropriate change in the calendar status of the action. - e) The Board of Directors may, in its discretion, appoint a hearing officer to hear the appeal.
+The hearing officer shall be an employee of the State Office of Administrative Hearings or a member of the State Bar of California.
+A hearing before the hearing officer shall be conducted in the manner of hearings conducted under the Administrative Procedure Act.
+The hearing officer may affirm, modify, or revoke a decision of the General Manager.
+The decision of the hearing officer shall be final. - f) At a hearing before the Board of Directors, witnesses shall testify under oath and there shall be a right to cross-examination.
 There shall be no right to discovery.
 The hearing need not be conducted according to technical rules relating to evidence and witnesses.
 The rules of evidence and the manner of producing evidence shall be those rules set forth in Section 11513 of the Government Code for the conduct of hearings under the Administration Procedure Act.
-The decision of the Board shall be final. - f) At either a hearing before a hearing officer or before the Board of Directors, the appointing authority shall have the burden of proving the charges by a preponderance of the evidence.
-The appointing authority shall open the case and present his/her evidence.
-The employee shall then present his/her defense.
-Thereafter, each side may present rebuttal evidence. - g) Any decision made by the Board of Directors pursuant to this Section (6.13) is a personnel matter and the Board may hear and consider the matter in closed session. - h) Costs of a hearing officer shall be shared by the parties.
-If a party requests a court reporter, the requesting party shall bear the costs associated therewith, and shall provide a copy of the transcript to the other party and the hearing officer without charge. - i) This Section (6.13) is not subject to grievance or arbitration under the procedures in this Memorandum or pursuant to any other procedure or policy of the County.
+The decision of the Board shall be final. - g) At either a hearing before a hearing officer or before the Board of Directors, the appointing authority shall have the burden of proving the charges by a preponderance of the evidence.
+The appointing authority shall open the case and present the appointing authority's evidence.
+The employee shall then present the employee's defense.
+Thereafter, each side may present rebuttal evidence.

+- h) Any decision made by the Board of Directors pursuant to this Section (6.13) is a personnel matter and the Board may hear and consider the matter in closed session. - i) Costs of a hearing officer shall be shared by the parties.
+If a party requests a court reporter, the requesting party shall bear the costs associated therewith, and shall provide a copy of the transcript to the other party and the hearing officer without charge. - j) This Section (6.13) is not subject to grievance or arbitration under the procedures in this Memorandum or pursuant to any other procedure or policy of the County.